hametm/library/README.md

 # library
 Library project for The Odin Project.
-Still a work in progress.
+Photo credit to materialdesignicons.com.